-- Finally, calculate the DIM Weight by using the USPS Dimensional Weight formula, which is L x W x H/166.
+- Finally, calculate the DIM weight by using the USPS Dimensional weight formula, which is L x W x H/166.
 (The 166 is known as the DIM Divisor—the USPS uses 166 while other national carriers use 139 as their divisor.)
-If the result of this calculation yields a higher weight than the actual physical weight of the package, you will pay the DIM Weight price.
+If the result of this calculation yields a higher weight than the actual physical weight of the package, you will pay the DIM weight price.

 Let’s look at an example

-Supposed you have a package that measures 16″ x 12″ x 10″ and weighs 2 pounds.
+Say you have a package that measures 16″ x 12″ x 10″ and weighs 2 pounds.
 Use the formula L x W x H to determine if the package is over one cubic foot.

 How Stamps.com Can Help